learn-co-curriculum/github-to-canvas/README.md

 ### Course Creation

-This gem has the ability to create Canvas courses from scratch.
+This gem can create Canvas courses from scratch.
 These features are still in development and may not work for all course designs.
 Quiz and Discussion Topic lesson creation is still under development and will not work.